OfficeDev/office-js-docs-pr/docs/design/usability-testing.md

 You need only five participants to uncover most usability issues in your design.
 Incorporate small tests regularly throughout your development cycle to ensure that your product is user-centered.

+> [!NOTE]
-> **Note:** We recommend that you test the usability of your add-in across multiple platforms.
+> We recommend that you test the usability of your add-in across multiple platforms.
 To [publish your add-in to the Office Store](https://msdn.microsoft.com/en-us/library/office/jj220037.aspx), it must work on all [platforms that support the methods that you define](https://dev.office.com/add-in-availability).

 ## 1. Sign up for a testing service